DNA (1996 film): Plot

 Two years later, Mattley's clinic is beset by a series of gruesome murders in the jungle.
-The natives attribute the killings to Balakai, who is an ancient myth in the area.
-Mattley is enlisted by Claire Sommers (Robin McKee), a CIA agent, to find Wessinger.

-The government had been monitoring Wessinger's activities in the jungle after he began working for them, but the doctor had recently fallen off radar, and Sommers reveals she has been sent to track him down.
+The natives attribute the killings to Balacau, who is an ancient myth in the area.
+Mattley is approached by Claire Sommers (Robin McKee), a CIA agent, who enlists his aid to find Wessinger.
+Wessinger had been working for the United States government but fallen out of contact, and Sommers reveals she has been sent to track him down.
 Together with Matzu (Tom Taus), a boy whose sister was one of the victims, they set out into the jungle.
-Mattley does not initially believe that Balakai is real, but Sommers eventually tells him that the CIA was funding Wessinger's research into the fossil, leading him to change his mind.
+Mattley does not initially believe that Balacau is real, but Sommers eventually tells him that the CIA was funding Wessinger's research into the fossil, leading him to change his mind.

 Mattley and Sommers eventually reach Wessinger's compound, only to find it abandoned.
-When they examine the computers in the main lab, they find that Wessinger used the enzyme from the beetles to reanimate Balakai's fossil; it was an alien creature that terrorized the jungle centuries earlier.
+When they examine the computers in the main lab, they find that Wessinger used the enzyme from the beetles to reanimate Balacau's fossil; Wessinger's records reveal it was an alien creature that terrorized the jungle centuries earlier.
 He intended to make clones of it for sale to the highest bidder, but it grew hostile and escaped.

-While fleeing from Balakai, who returned to the compound, Mattley and Sommers are separated from Matzu but find Wessinger and his assistants in a panic room.
-The two groups team up to keep the compound's power on and save Matzu, resulting in the death of Hatton (John H. Brennan).
-Balakai attacks in the main lab, but the flashing of Sommers's camera and the light from a helicopter frighten it away.

-A band of mercenaries led by Sergeant Reinhardt (Mark McCracken) that work for Wessinger arrive in the helicopter, ostensibly to aid in recapturing the creature, but instead help Wessinger subdue and imprison Mattley and Sommers.
+Balacau returns to the compound and pursues Mattley and Sommers, who end up separated from Matzu but find Wessinger and his assistants in a panic room.
+The two groups team up to keep the compound's power on and find Matzu.
+Balacau attacks in the main lab, but the flashing of Sommers's camera and the light from an arriving helicopter frighten it away.
+A band of mercenaries led by Sergeant Reinhardt (Mark McCracken) that work for Wessinger arrive, ostensibly to aid in recapturing the creature, but instead help Wessinger subdue and imprison Mattley and Sommers.
 They also decide to use Wessinger's assistant, Azenfeld (Roger Aaron Brown) as bait for the creature, but Mattley and Sommers escape and free him.
-In the ensuing battle, Azenfeld sacrifices himself to set off a bomb that kills most of the mercenaries and Wessinger.
+In the ensuing battle, Azenfeld sacrifices himself to set off a bomb that kills Wessinger, Reinhardt, and most of the mercenaries.

-Mattley, Sommers and Matzu escape into the jungle, pursued by both the remaining mercenaries in a second helicopter and Balakai, which is able to track them using invisibility and heat vision.
-After destroying the helicopter, they are attacked by the creature, and Matzu is killed when he warns Mattley and Sommers of its presence.
-Matzu's tribe arrives to give him a burial and prepare Mattley for battle against Balakai.
+Mattley, Sommers and Matzu escape into the jungle, pursued by both the remaining mercenaries in a second helicopter and Balacau; the creature is able to track them using invisibility and infrared vision.
+After destroying the helicopter, they are attacked by Balacau, and Matzu is killed when he warns Mattley and Sommers of its presence.
+Matzu's tribe arrives to give him a burial and prepare Mattley for battle against Balacau.
 After a series of traps fails to do much damage, Mattley acquires a rocket launcher from Sommers and kills the creature by firing an explosive into its mouth.
 He and Sommers grow close at the bottom of a waterfall as the natives cheer and CIA rescue helicopters arrive.